ColemanAlexander/ARHideNSeeker/README.md

 Once all boxes have been successfully removed, the application notifies the user of their eligibility to claim a "prize" by scanning the image displayed on the screen.
 Upon scanning this image, the user is rewarded with a celebratory video as their "prize."

+All images were obtained from https://pixabay.com and can be viewed in the images folder included in this repository.
+Invalid refers to images marked as incorrect within the context of the game.
+Valid refer to the images marked as correct.
+Prize.jpeg is the image that leads to the celebratory video.